nikdavnik/docs-casa-prod/docs/source/user-guide.md

 ## Credential Dashboard

-The credential dashboard displays widgets for each type of supported 2FA credential (e.g. U2F keys, OTP apps, etc.).
+Your dashboard includes widgets for all supported 2FA credentials (e.g. U2F keys, OTP apps, etc.).
 Each widget displays summary details of your enrolled credentials, and a button to manage those credentials for your account.

 ![cred-dashboard](./img/dashboard-no-creds-enrolled.png)